 These are the accidents even the most careful motorist can’t avoid.
 And they’re often some of the most dangerous, resulting in head-on collisions and spinning or flipping cars.

-Driver error is what causes most U-Haul crashes.
-But sometimes a moving truck loses control, and it’s not the driver’s fault.
+Driver error is what causes many U-Haul crashes.
+However, sometimes it’s not the driver’s fault when a moving truck loses control.
 A mechanical failure can cause a catastrophic loss of power.
 Tires, brakes, and even engines can malfunction, with terrible consequences.

 You may not be sure, in the immediate aftermath of the crash, what the cause was.
 That’s okay.
 Our U-Haul truck accident lawyers can investigate and find out.
-We’ll study the police report, talk to witnesses, and dig deeper to get to the bottom of the cause of the accident.
+We’ll study the police report, talk to witnesses, and dig deeper to get to the bottom of what caused the accident.

 An accident is expensive.
 When that accident involved a massive U-Haul moving truck, the costs often include totaled or badly damaged vehicles and severe injuries.